petervanderstok/brski/README.md

 ##changes to libcoap

-Changes done with “#ifdef WITH_OSCORE” to LIBCOAP files (1)	In coap_server.c
-Invoked oscore_init to create default oscore context and group oscore context.
+Changes done with “#ifdef WITH_OSCORE” to LIBCOAP files (1)	In coap_server.c: Invoked oscore_init to create default oscore context and group oscore context.
-(2)	In coap_client.c
-Introduces option “-E pkt_nr” with oscore-secure = 1 and oscore_sequence = seqnum;
+(2)	In coap_client.c:Introduces option “-E pkt_nr” with oscore-secure = 1 and oscore_sequence = seqnum;
--E pkt_nr specifies to use default  oscore context starting with packet number pkt_n Invoked oscore_init to create default oscore context and group oscore context (3)	In mem.h
-Added the malloc types for OSCORE and COSE
-(4)	In pdu.h
+-E pkt_nr specifies to use default  oscore context starting with packet number pkt_n Invoked oscore_init to create default oscore context and group oscore context (3)	In mem.h: Added the malloc types for OSCORE and COSE (4)	In pdu.h
 Added COAP_OPTION_OSCORE
 Added COAP_MAX_CHUNK_SIZE and OSCORE_CRYPTO_BUFFER_SIZE